Bourekas: Shape regulation

-In June 2013, the Chief Rabbinate of Israel started requiring that bourekas (and also rugelach and croissants) are to have specific shapes in order to be sold by kosher-certified bakers in Israel.
+In June 2013, the Chief Rabbinate of Israel started requiring bourekas (and also rugelach and croissants) to have specific shapes to be sold by kosher-certified bakers in Israel.
 According to the law, all bourekas made with puff pastry and containing dairy products had to be shaped into triangles, while parve (nondairy) bourekas made with puff pastry had to be made in round or square shapes.
-The Chief Rabbinate also implemented different regulations regarding the shape of bourekas made with phyllo dough, these bourekas must be made in triangular-shapes if parve (non-dairy), and "snake-shaped" if made with dairy.
+The Chief Rabbinate also implemented different regulations regarding the shape of bourekas made with phyllo dough; these bourekas must be made in triangular shapes if parve, and "snake-shaped" if made with dairy.

 Preparation

 Traditionally, making bourekas was a very time-consuming process, taking many hours until the bourekas were finished.
-Bourekas are traditionally made with freshly made enriched dough, either similar to puff pastry or phyllo depending on the origin of the baker, although brik pastry, malawach dough, puff pastry, croissant dough, or babka dough are also sometimes used.
+Bourekas are traditionally made with freshly made enriched dough, either similar to puff pastry or phyllo depending on the origin of the baker, although brik pastry, malawach dough, puff pastry or viennoiserie dough are also sometimes used.
 To make homemade filo for bourekas, a simple flour and water dough is rolled out like thin flatbreads.
 They are brushed with oil then layered until the dough is very elastic and can be hand pulled until it is translucent.
-It is a laborious process and storebought frozen puff pastry or phyllo dough is more commonly used by home chefs today.
+It is a laborious process and store-bought frozen puff pastry or phyllo dough is more commonly used by home chefs today.

 The dough is then rolled out, and it is cut into various shapes.
-Any variety of fillings are placed into the center of each piece of dough, the edges of which are sealed with egg wash or water.
+Any variety of fillings is placed into the center of each piece of dough, the edges of which are sealed with egg wash or water.
 Each boureka is then brushed with an egg wash and topped with seeds or seasoning, and is baked.

 Bourekas are also very commonly sold frozen in grocery and convenience stores in Israel by brands including Ta'amti and Tnuva in flavors such as cheese, spinach and cheese, potato, and pizza.